AurusLaRuse/overcooked_ai/README.md

 `overcooked_ai_py/mdp/`:

-- `overcooked_mdp.py`: environment classes built on top of the Overcooked mdp
+- `overcooked_mdp.py`: The Explanation class has been added, which allows for managing explanations.

 `overcooked_demo/server/`:

+- `game.py`: In this class, you can retrieve the model, the input state, and the action that has been decided by the agent.
 - `app.py`: The Flask app
-- `game.py`: The main logic of the game.
-State transitions are handled by overcooked.Gridworld object embedded in the game environment
 - `static`:
     - `js` : contain the index.js to
     - `templates` : contain the index.js to